My songwriting career began

 Bloom was released in 1998 to wide critical acclaim and now, almost twenty years on, is still considered a “Trip-hop masterpiece”.
 I’m grateful to all the fans who have uploaded songs from the album, and artists who have created their own versions of the single Purple.
 Thank You!

-Its first single, Purple was included on many compilations, such as She: a Female Trip-hop Experience, Heavenly Grooves and Ibiza Chill (Ministry of Sound), among others.
-“Purple” was a big hit in France and has been used on TV adverts and MTV productions.
+Purple was included on many compilations, such as She: a Female Trip-hip Experience and Ibiza Chill, among others.
+Purple was a big hit in France and has been used on TV adverts and MTV productions.
 It was remixed by A Tribe Called Quest (Ummah remix) and by French Band, Air (Femme d’Argent remix).

-Since Bloom times, Slevin has collaborated as songwriter with Up, Bustle & Out and Los Ladrones, and musicians in Brazil.
-She is currently working with producers on several projects in Italy, France, Germany and the US.
+I’ve collaborated as songwriter with Up, Bustle & Out and Los Ladrones, and musicians in Brazil.